Madaniya Member Organisations

 Damma-Hug

-Damma is a non-profit, non-governmental organization established in 2011 by women committed to peace.
-It provides integrated support for communities, especially women and children, ensuring equal access to services and resources while empowering vulnerable groups.
-Damma focuses on peacebuilding, humanitarian coexistence, and social stability, aiming to achieve sustainable peace through women's participation and leadership in societal change. -
+Non-profit organisation founded in 2011 by women for peace, offers support to communities, especially women and children.
+It promotes equal access to resources, peacebuilding, humanitarian coexistence, social stability, seeks sustainable peace through women's leadership, participation in societal change. -

 Dawlaty